 Finance minister and arch-remainer Philip Hammond said there should be no immediate change to immigration rules when Britain left the EU.

-A spokesman for May then stepped in to say that free movement would end in March 2019.
+A spokesman for May then stepped in to say free movement would end in March 2019.

-The report said that although Labour’s official position was that free movement would end at the point of Brexit in March 2019, Labour leader Jeremy Corbyn and his shadow home secretary Diane Abbott had always supported free movement.
-Oh dear.
+The report said although Labour’s official position was that free movement would end at the point of Brexit in March 2019, Labour leader Jeremy Corbyn and his shadow home secretary Diane Abbott had always supported free movement.

 After the June general election, weakened prime minister Theresa May couldn’t purge her cabinet as she’d planned.
 Finance minister and arch-remainerPhilip Hammond escaped the chop – and had been making trouble.